 - 1.1 The Capital Strategy is intended to give an overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services.
 It provides an overview of how associated risk is managed and the implication for future financial sustainability.

 - 1.2 The Council has approved a Corporate Plan which has five clear priorities:

 - Connecting Communities

 - Sustainable South Kesteven

-- Enabling Economic Opportunity
+- Enabling Economic Opportunitiy

 - Housing

 - Effective Council

-Underpinning these priorities are a set of key actions that will be delivered to support these objectives and these include a programme of strategic projects that will support the development of the local economy.
+Underpinning these priorities are a set of key actions that will be delivered to support these objectives and these include a programme of strategic projects that will support the development of the local economy..

-- 1.3 The Council develops the Capital Programme in the context of supporting the delivery of high quality, sustainable growth across the district whilst ensuring that we also protect and safeguard what is special about our natural and built environment. - 1.4 The Local Plan for South Kesteven set out plans for new homes across the District together with associated facilities and employment opportunities.
+- 1.3 The Council develops the capital programme in the context of supporting the delivery of high quality, sustainable growth across the district whilst ensuring that we also protect and safeguard what is special about our natural and built environment. - 1.4 The Local Plan for South Kesteven set out plans for new homes across the district together with associated facilities and employment opportunities.
 The plan has a range of detailed policies to guide development.
-It considers and provides the Strategy for strategic development and spatial planning with appropriate referencing and policies relating to the delivery of necessary infrastructure. - 1.5 Investment in housing stock sits within the Housing Revenue Account (HRA) and regeneration across the district will form a significant proportion of the Council's Capital Programme in the future.
-A need has been identified for additional provision of affordable housing within the District and the Council is developing a new build programme, utilising its HRA resources, to provide quality social housing across the District where there is evidence of need. - 1.6 The Capital Strategy sets out the governing framework for how the Council will develop and deliver its Capital Programme in the context of the aforementioned growth plans.
+It considers and provides the strategy for strategic development and spatial planning with appropriate referencing and policies relating to the delivery of necessary infrastructure. - 1.5 Investment in housing stock sits within the Housing Revenue Account (HRA) and regeneration across the district will form a significant proportion of the Council's Capital Programme in the future.
+A need has been identified for additional provision of affordable housing within the District and the Council has developed a pipeline of acquisition proposals through a combination of self-build and direct stock purchases, utilising its HRA resources, to provide quality social housing across the District where there is evidence of need. - 1.6 The Capital Strategy sets out the governing framework for how the Council will develop and deliver its capital programme in the context of the aforementioned growth plans.